IkariTyux/ansible/README.md

 ## Base Requirements
 - Already installed proxmox-ve instance (Version 7 or more)
 - SSH access on the said instance
-- Python and Ansible on your machine
+- Python and Ansible installed on your machine